 - Less frequent integration (e.g., every other iteration) until it’s feasible to do it more often

 It’s also important to remember that continuous integration represents a natural challenge for groups still transitioning to Lean and Agile methods.
 That’s normal and should not be an excuse to reduce the scope or extent of integration.
-Most of the challenges should disappear as the train matures—but only if the teams start immediately.
+Most of the challenges should disappear as the ART matures.